Johnkagiri/butchery/READEME.md

 ## Name of project

-The name of this project is 'butchery helper'
+The name of this project is 'Butchery Helper'

 ## projects links